-Nietoperek bat and nature reserve, Poland
+Nietoperek bat reserve, Poland

 An extensive subterranean system of defences, often referred to as the Miedzyrzecz fortifications (Ostwall), were built for German troops close to the previous German - Polish border from 1933 through to the end of the second world war in 1945.
 Today, sections of this underground bunker complex serve as perhaps the most important winter hibernation roost in Europe, for at least 12 species of bats.